ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ### Notes
 There are some things to keep in mind when running EGAPx.

+#### EGAPx v0.2 - NCBI Data

+These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblies.
+This will allow us to compare the annotations produced by EGAPx with the NCBI annotations.

+#### EGAPx v0.1 - NCBI Data

+These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblies.
+This will allow us to compare the annotations produced by EGAPx with the NCBI annotations.

+The KAP4 and KAP106 annotations had to be re-started (possible since EGAPx uses Nextflow), which may have affected their analysis run times.

 #### Running
 - Either the number of cores requested for a job must be at least 31, or you will need to edit the default huge_Job value in the <i>egapx/ui/assets/config/process_resources.config</i> file